emmaibu/Python-Projects/README.md

 # Python-Projects

-## Status: completed
+## Status: Will be adding new projects soon
-A collection of Python projects completed in 2025
+A collection of Python projects completed in 2025-Current

 ## Note
-They only include beginner and intermediate projects
+This may only include beginner and intermediate projects